September Book Discussion at the CCBC

 Discussion Date: Wednesday, September 12

 3:30 - 5:30 p.m.

 Room 401 Teacher Education Building, UW-Madison campus (map)

 Since 1981 the Cooperative Children's Book Center has offered

 monthly discussions of newly published trade books for children and young

 adults.
-The meetings are open to anyone who wishes to read the books in
+The meetings are open to any adult who wishes to read books in

 advance and participate in the discussion.